balzuslu/Action_Evaluation_and_Autonomic_Arousal/README.md

 ## Analysis Scripts

-- 1_Word_Categorization.Rmd: This script performs the analysis of behavioral performance in the word categorization task, including data cleaning, descriptive statistics, figure generation, (G)LMM analyses, and ANOVAs (= supplementary analyses).
+- **1_Word_Categorization.Rmd**: This script performs the analysis of behavioral performance in the word categorization task, including data cleaning, descriptive statistics, figure generation, (G)LMM analyses, and ANOVAs (= supplementary analyses).
-- 2_Go_No-Go.Rmd: This script performs the analysis of behavioral performance in the go/no-go task, including data cleaning, descriptive statistics, and LMM analysis.
+- **2_Go_No-Go.Rmd**: This script performs the analysis of behavioral performance in the go/no-go task, including data cleaning, descriptive statistics, and LMM analysis.
-- 3_SCR.Rmd: This script performs the analysis of the skin conductance response and its trial-level relation to affective action evaluation, including data cleaning, descriptive statistics, figure generation, LMM analyses, and control analyses (= supplementary analyses).<br><br>
+- **3_SCR.Rmd**: This script performs the analysis of the skin conductance response and its trial-level relation to affective action evaluation, including data cleaning, descriptive statistics, figure generation, LMM analyses, and control analyses (= supplementary analyses).<br><br>

 ## Usage

-To reproduce statistical analyses, clone the project repository and run renv::restore() to automatically install all required packages into the project library.
+To reproduce statistical analyses, clone the project repository and run `renv::restore()` to automatically install all required packages into the project library.